Tammy-Butcher/test2-dme/docs/Work With Rev/rev-integration-functions/bulk-video-upload-to-rev.md

 \\\\ Backslash character

-[block:callout]
-{
-  "type": "info",
-  "title": "Note",
+> 📘 Note
+>
-  "body": "Please refer to [Upload Video](https://revdocs.vbrick.com/reference/uploadvideo) API for a complete list of metadata that Rev accepts."
+> Please refer to [Upload Video](https://revdocs.vbrick.com/reference/uploadvideo) API for a complete list of metadata that Rev accepts.
-}
-[/block]